miguelteixeiragomes/Comptacao_Paralela_Floyd/README.md

 This code was developed with the intent of solving the Floyd-Warshall alrogithm in a multi-computer cluster.
 The algorithm itself is implemented in C and paralelized with OpenMPI.
-This code also includes some python scripts for launching the code on a given cluster, analysing data such as computation time and random matrix creation.
+This code also includes some python scripts for launching the code on a given cluster, analysing data, and random matrix creation.

 The matrix multiplication inherent to the algorithm is solved using the Fox